RLTF: Reinforcement Learning from Unit Test Feedback: Experiments

 \textbf{Impact of Framework.} Table \ref{table_abla_framework} presents the ablation study comparing different training frameworks (online or offline) and the use of the RLTF method.
+All the results have utilized the combined loss $L_{sl}$ and $L_{coarse}$.
 The results show that the combination of the online framework and RLTF yields the best performance, while the offline framework without RLTF produces the poorest outcome.
 Applying either the online framework or RLTF method individually leads to a certain degree of improvement, validating the effectiveness of both approaches.
 Interestingly, we observe that the performance boost brought by the RLTF method is more substantial within the online framework.
 This can be attributed to the real-time generation of samples in the online setting, which helps the model identify more potential errors in programs and thus facilitates better training. \textbf{Impact of Feedback.} Table~\ref{table_abla_reward} presents the ablation study comparing different feedback combinations during reinforcement learning (RL) training.
 The results show that using only supervised learning yields the poorest performance.
 In contrast, employing reinforcement learning and progressively incorporating the rewards mentioned in Section 3 leads to increasingly better model performance.
 The best results are obtained when using a combination of coarse-grained, fine-grained, and adaptive feedback, verifying the effectiveness of these different reward designs.
-Additionally, we observe that the inclusion of the fine-grained feedback contributes the most significant performance boost among the rewards evaluated. \textbf{Impact of $R_{fine}(\hat{W})$.} Table~\ref{table_abla_fine_w} illustrates the impact of different $R_{fine}(\hat{W})$ for fine-grained feedback on model training.
+Additionally, we observe that the inclusion of the fine-grained feedback contributes the most significant performance boost among the rewards evaluated.
+We also evaluate the results with all feedback except the coarse one: $pass@1$ 1.38\%, $pass@5$ 3.58\%, $pass@10$ 5.05\%.
+The purpose of the coarse feedback is to inform the model about the overall test results of the code (true, false, runtime error, compile error).
+Therefore, we think it is also quite important.
+As can be seen, removing the coarse feedback leads to a decline in the performance metrics.
+It is also worth noting that the performance without coarse feedback is better than the performance with only coarse feedback. \textbf{Impact of $R_{fine}(\hat{W})$.} Table~\ref{table_abla_fine_w} illustrates the impact of different $R_{fine}(\hat{W})$ for fine-grained feedback on model training.
 We can observe that various values of $R_{fine}(\hat{W})$ result in improved model performance, with each offering better outcomes than those obtained without any penalty. \textbf{Impact of Temperature.} Table~\ref{table_abla_temperature} demonstrates the effect of varying the temperature during the training process.
 A higher temperature leads to the generation of more diverse samples, while a lower temperature results in more conservative samples.
 We observe that the model performs better when the temperature is set to 1, and comparatively worse when set to 0.2.
 This suggests that generating more diverse samples during the training process helps the model explore a broader range of sample space, facilitating RL training. \textbf{Impact of Language Model.} To demonstrate the robustness of the RLTF approach, we conduct experiments using another base model, CodeGen 2.7B, in addition to CodeT5.
 As shown in Table~\ref{table_abla_model}, the results indicate that applying the RLTF method on CodeGen 2.7B also yields impressive performance, resulting in an almost 1\% improvement in pass@10.
 Notably, we find that the larger the base model, the greater the performance boost provided by RLTF.
 This suggests that the RLTF approach can effectively unleash the potential of different base models to generate better codes, with the impact being more pronounced when the base model size is larger.